iojcde/iojcde/README.md

-# I'm JcdeA, a student and a software developer. 👋
+# I'm Jeeho, a student and a software developer. 👋

  I'm an open source software and privacy advocate.